tari-project/tari/README.md

 In order to perform merge mining with Tari, the following applications are needed:

-- A MinoTari Base Node [_to supply blockchain metadata information_];
+- A Minotari Base Node [_to supply blockchain metadata information_];
-- A MinoTari Wallet [_to collect the Tari block rewards (coinbase transactions)_];
+- A Minotari Wallet [_to collect the Tari block rewards (coinbase transactions)_];
-- A MinoTari Merge Mining Proxy [_to enable communication between all applications_];
+- A Minotari Merge Mining Proxy [_to enable communication between all applications_];
 - XMRig [_to perform the mining_];
 - Monero wallet (specifically a stagenet wallet address during testnet; the one provided can be used, or a custom one can be set up) [_to collect Monero block rewards (coinbase transactions)_].

-The MinoTari Merge Mining Proxy will be the communication gateway between all these applications and will coordinate all activities.
-It will also submit finalized MinoTari and Monero blocks to the respective networks when RandomX is solved at the respective difficulties.
+The Minotari Merge Mining Proxy will be the communication gateway between all these applications and will coordinate all activities.
+It will also submit finalized Minotari and Monero blocks to the respective networks when RandomX is solved at the respective difficulties.

 #### Runtime prerequisites

-The MinoTari Base Node, MinoTari Wallet and MinoTari Merge Mining Proxy can all run in the same directory, whereas XMRig will run in its own directory.
+The Minotari Base Node, Minotari Wallet and Minotari Merge Mining Proxy can all run in the same directory, whereas XMRig will run in its own directory.
 By performing the default installation as described in [Installing using binaries](#installing-using-binaries), all these applications will be available.